 B.2.
 Trust Game Beliefs

 In the pre-registration of Study 4, we specified an additional hypothesis for trust game beliefs – namely, that the expected returns in a trust game increase with the target’s level of caring about a social issue.
 Since the size of the trust game belief was dependent on the amount transferred, we used the expected return as the percentage of the amount received by the trustee (transfer*3) as pre-registered (for a similar procedure see Buchan et al., 2008).
-As expected, trust game beliefs increase with a trustee’s level of caring about the issue of wind turbines, ß = 0.14, t(197) = 6.27, p < .001, 95% CI = [0.09, 0.18]).
+As expected, trust game beliefs increase with a trustee’s level of caring about the issue of wind turbines, ß = 0.14, t(197) = 6.27, p < .001, 95% CI = [0.09, 0.18].
 Since other researchers excluded transfers of zero (e.g., Kugler et al., 2007) and/or ran their analyses with absolute values instead of or in addition to proportions (e.g., Kugler et al., 2009), we reran the analyses excluding transfers of zero (26% of the cases) and/or using absolute values.
 All these analyses lead to the same conclusion (all ß > 0.09, all p < .001).
 As for the other dependent variables, we did not observe the hypothesized interaction with perceived controversy (ß = 0.01, p = .710 in the pre-registered model).

 SOM C – Details on Mini Meta-analysis